The KIF Prize 2015 goes to Professor Jens Hjorth

 The KIF Prize is awarded to Jens Hjorth for two areas of action.

-The first area is Jens Hjorth’s concrete work with gender equality as the director of the Dark Cosmology Centre.
-Jens Hjorth has shown, through a conscious focus on gender in the recruitment process, that it is possible to create a research group where 40 percent of the scientific research staff are women and not have it impact the quality of research compared to groups dominated by men.
+The first area is Jens Hjorth’s concrete work with gender equality as the director of the Dark Cosmology Centre where, through a conscious focus on gender in the recruitment process, he has created a research group where 40 percent of the scientific research staff are women.

 The second area is Jens Hjorth’s contribution to the public debate on gender equality in physics and the research environment in general.
 Jens Hjorth has co-authored two letters in Nature that have illustrated that there is not yet equality in research.
 He has also actively participated in the Danish debate, including an interview in the newspaper Information.